axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

          <ic:com.axonivy.portal.component.ProcessHistory businessEntityId="beta" chunkSize="10" scrollHeight="400" />
             </p:dialog>

-3. Override the callable subprocess ``OpenCaseDetailsHook`` to handle navigation when click on a case from the Process History component.
+3. Override the callable subprocess ``OpenCaseDetailsHook`` to handle navigation when clicking on a case in the Process History component.

-   Please refer to the ``ProcessHistoryExample`` process in the ``portal-component-example`` project for more details on how to use Process History without Portal.
+   Please refer to the process ``ProcessHistoryExample`` in the project ``portal-component-example`` for more details on how to use the Process History without the Portal.

-   Please refer to the ``ProcessHistoryComponent`` process in the ``portal-developer-examples`` for more details on how to customize Process History with Portal.
+   Please refer to the process ``ProcessHistoryComponent`` in the project ``portal-developer-examples`` for more details on how to customize the Process History with the Portal.

-   If you want to customize its style, please refer to :ref:`components-additional-components-styles-customization` for more details.
+   If you want to customize its style, please refer to :ref:`components-additional-components-style-customization`.

    .. important::